Download the full Document

 In the second part of the term, we will begin with learning about Chinese New Year including why and how it is celebrated.
 We will then start our second topic, ‘New Life’.
 During this topic, children will develop their understanding of the world by learning about animals and their young.
-This will include Foundation class receiving a delivery of eggs which will be incubated and cared for until they hatch, giving the children first hand experience of new life.
-This topic will also include the Life Cycle, Plants and how they grow and a trip to a local farm.
+This will include Acorn class receiving a delivery of eggs which will be incubated and cared for until they hatch, giving the children first hand experience of new life.
+This topic will also include the life cycle, plants and how they grow.

 We will also learn about both the Christian and Hindu creation stories and we will think about the differences between the two.
-At the end of the term, our focus will be the story of Easter and why it is celebrated as well as an Easter themed Learning Through Play morning.
+At the end of the term, our focus will be the story of Easter and why it is celebrated.

 We will continue to follow the Letters and Sounds Phonics Program – with a focus on digraphs (two letters together which represent a single sound) and trigraphs (three letters together which represent a single sound).
 The children will continue to bring home their practice book to help reinforce letter formation and recognition of each sound.
 This will enable you to support their learning.
 Please keep these in your child’s book bag so that we can keep them up to date with your child’s learning in class.

 Three or four key words will also be introduced each week and flash cards sent home in their Letters and Sounds wallet which, again, should be kept in their book bag so that we can add new words.
 It would be beneficial to your child if recognition of these could be reinforced at home, regular (daily if possible) practice of these words makes such a difference when learning to read and I cannot stress the importance of this enough.